shivamtomar10/Dav/README.md

 descriptive statistics for this multi-index.
 5. Taking Iris data, plot the following with proper legend and axis labels: (Download IRIS data from: https://archive.ics.uci.edu/ml/datasets/iris or import it from sklearn.datasets)
+a.
+Plot bar chart to show the frequency of each class label in the data.
+b.
+Draw a scatter plot for Petal width vs sepal width.
+c.
+Plot density distribution for feature petal length.
+d.
+Use a pair plot to show pairwise bivariate distribution in the Iris Dataset.
+6. Consider any sales training/ weather forecasting dataset
+a.
+Compute mean of a series grouped by another series
+b.
+Fill an intermittent time series to replace all missing dates with values of previous non-missing date.
+c.
+Perform appropriate year-month string to dates conversion.
+d.
+Split a dataset to group by two columns and then sort the aggregated results within the groups.
+e.
+Split a given dataframe into groups with bin counts.
+7. Consider a data frame containing data about students i.e. name, gender and passing division:
+Name Birth_Month Gender Pass_Division
+0 Mudit Chauhan December M III
+1 Seema Chopra January F II
+2 Rani Gupta March F I
+3 Aditya Narayan October M I
+4 Sanjeev Sahni February M II
+5 Prakash Kumar December M III
+6 Ritu Agarwal September F I
+7 Akshay Goel August M I
+8 Meeta Kulkarni July F II
+9 Preeti Ahuja November F II
+10 Sunil Das Gupta April M III
+11 Sonali Sapre January F I
+12 Rashmi Talwar June F III
+13 Ashish Dubey May M II
+14 Kiran Sharma February F II
+15 Sameer Bansal October M I
+a.
+Perform one hot encoding of the last two columns of categorical data using the get_dummies() function.
+b.
+Sort this data frame on the “Birth Month” column (i.e. January to December).
+Hint: Convert Month to Categorical.
+8. Consider the following data frame containing a family name, gender of the family member and her/his monthly income in each record.